AdobeDocs/analytics-platform.en/help/guided-analysis/types/friction.md

 * **[!UICONTROL View]**: Switch between this view type and [Conversion trends](conversion-trends.md).
 * **[!UICONTROL Steps]**: The event touchpoints that you want to track.
 Each bar in the chart represents a step.
 You can include up to ten steps.
   * [!UICONTROL Compare]: Each step provides an option to compare multiple events in a single funnel step, creating a "forked funnel."
 This feature allows you to compare the friction of two journeys side-by-side without creating two separate analyses.
 It is useful when there are step options or an A/B experiment is being run within the funnel.
+See [Funnel friction analysis](https://experienceleague.adobe.com/en/docs/customer-journey-analytics-learn/tutorials/guided-analysis/funnel/funnel-friction-analysis) in Customer Journey Analytics tutorials for a video that explains how to compare funnels.
 * **[!UICONTROL Counted as]**: The scope that you want applied to the funnel.
 Options include [!UICONTROL Sessions] and [!UICONTROL Users].
   * [!UICONTROL Sessions]: All steps must happen within the same session to be counted.
   * [!UICONTROL Users]: All steps must happen within the selected reporting window to be counted.